kamal-tech/kamal-tech/README.md

 - 👋 Hi, I’m @kamal-tech
-- 👀 I’m interested in nothing
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me no way
+- 📫 How to reach me akashdeep746726@gmail.com

 <!---
 kamal-tech/kamal-tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.